 Improving Estimates of Inequality and Poverty from Urban China's Household Income and Expenditure Survey

-In urban China, the Household Income and Expenditure Survey requires respondents to keep a daily expenditure diary for a full 12-month period.
-This onerous reporting task makes it difficult to recruit respondents, compromising the sample.
-This article uses monthly expenditure data from two urban areas of China to see if data collection short-cuts, such as extrapolating to annual totals from expenditure reports in only some months of the year, would harm the accuracy of annual expenditure, inequality and poverty estimates.
-Replacing 12-month diaries with simple extrapolations from either one, two, four or six months would cause a sharp increase in estimates of annual inequality and poverty.
-This undermines international comparisons of inequality statistics because no country other than China uses such comprehensive 12-month expenditure records.
+In urban China the Household Income and Expenditure Survey requires respondents to keep a daily expenditure diary for a full 12-month period.
+This onerous reporting task makes it difficult to recruit households into the survey, compromising the representative nature of the sample.
+In this article we use data on the monthly expenditures of households from two urban areas of China to see if data collection short-cuts, such as extrapolating to annual totals from expenditure reports in only some months of the year, would harm the accuracy of annual expenditure, inequality and poverty estimates.
+Our results show that replacing 12-month diaries with simple extrapolations from either one, two, four or six months would cause a sharp increase in estimates of annual inequality and poverty.
+This finding also undermines international comparisons of inequality statistics because no country other than China uses such comprehensive 12-month expenditure records.
 But a corrected form of extrapolation, based on correlations between the same household's expenditures in different months of the year, gives much smaller errors in estimates of inequality and poverty.

 Keywords: China, Income distribution, Inequality, Survey methods